Sadzurami/steam-sessions-creator/README.md

 # Steam Sessions Creator

-A simple cli app to create steam sessions.
+A simple CLI app for creating and managing steam sessions.

 ## What is a steam session?